William Hickie: Early military career

-Irish command

-After the end of the war in South Africa there followed various staff appointments, the first from December 1902 as deputy-assistant adjutant-general for district staff in the Cork district.
-In 1907 he was back in regimental service in Dublin and Mullingar with the 1st Royal Fusiliers, where he was in command of the regiment for the last two years.
-From 1909 to 1912 was appointed to the Staff of the 8th Infantry Division in Cork where for four years he was well known in the hunting field and on the polo ground.
-In May 1912, he was promoted to colonel, and became Quartermaster General of the Irish Command at Royal Hospital Kilmainham for which he was appointed a Companion of the Order of the Bath.
+After the end of the war in South Africa there followed various staff appointments, the first from December 1902 as deputy assistant adjutant general for the district staff in the Cork District.
+He was promoted to brevet colonel in November 1906.
+In 1907 he was back in regimental service in Dublin and Mullingar with the 1st Battalion, Royal Fusiliers, where he was in command of the regiment for the last two years.
+From 1909 to 1912 was appointed to the staff of the 8th Division in Cork where for four years he was well known in the hunting field and on the polo ground.
+In March 1912, he was promoted to colonel, and became quartermaster-general of the Irish Command at Royal Hospital Kilmainham for which he was later appointed a Companion of the Order of the Bath.

-First World War
+World War I

-When war was declared the Staff of the Irish Command became automatically the staff of the II Army Corps and accordingly with the outbreak of the First World War in August 1914, he was promoted brigadier general, and as part of the British Expeditionary Force in France took charge of the Adjutant and Quartermaster-General's Department during the retreat of the 2nd Corps after the Battle of Mons, to Paris, and during the Battle of the Marne.
-In the middle of September 1914, he relieved one of the brigadiers in the fighting line as commander of the 13th Brigade (5th Infantry Division) and then commanded the 53rd Brigade (18th Infantry Division) till December 1915, when he was ordered home to assume command of the 16th (Irish) Division at Blackburn.
+When war was declared the Staff of the Irish Command became automatically the staff of the II Army Corps and accordingly with the outbreak of World War I in August 1914, he was promoted to the temporary rank of brigadier general, and as part of the British Expeditionary Force (BEF) in France took charge of the adjutant and quartermaster-general's department during the retreat of the II Corps after the Battle of Mons, to Paris, and during the Battle of the Marne.
+In the middle of September 1914, he relieved one of the brigadiers in the fighting line, Gerald Cuthbert, as commander of the 13th Infantry Brigade, part of the 5th Infantry Division, and then commanded the 53rd Infantry Brigade of the 18th (Eastern) Division until December 1915, when he was ordered home to assume command of the 16th (Irish) Division at Blackburn.

-Promoted to major-general, Hickie took over from Lieutenant General Sir Lawrence Parsons.
+Promoted to the temporary rank of major general that same month, Hickie took over from the much older Lieutenant General Sir Lawrence Parsons.
 Hickie – one of a rare breed, a senior, Irish, Catholic officer – was a popular replacement.
-It was politically a highly sensitive appointment which required the professionalism and political awareness Hickie, fortunately, possessed as the division was formed around a core of Irish National Volunteers in response to Carson's Ulster Volunteers.
-He was much more diplomatic and tactful than his predecessors and spoke of the pride which his new command gave him, but did not hesitate to make sweeping changes amongst the senior officers of the Irish Division.
-After putting the division through intensive training, it left under Irish command of which each man took personal pride.
-It arrived in December 1915.
+It was politically a highly sensitive appointment which required the professionalism and political awareness Hickie, fortunately, possessed as the division was formed around a core of Irish National Volunteers in response to Sir Edward Carson's Ulster Volunteers.
+He was much more diplomatic and tactful than his predecessors and spoke of the pride which his new command gave him, but did not hesitate to make sweeping changes amongst the senior officers of the 16th Division.
+After putting the division through intensive training, it left under Irish command, of which each man took personal pride.
+It arrived in France in December 1915.